Panda: A pretrained forecast model for chaotic dynamics: Dataset

+\textbf{Standardization.} For all trajectories, we apply instance-normalization to standardize the scales per channel.
+For integration, we standardize the integration horizon and granularity based on the number of timepoints (4096) and dominant timescale; note, however, that the numerical integrator ultimately dictates the stepsizes \cite{rosenstein_lyap_estimator,gilpin2021chaos}.
+We observe no decrease in the range of invariant properties (maximum Lyapunov exponents, fractal dimension) across generations, suggesting that the starting population is sufficiently large and diverse (see Appendix \ref{app:dysts} more details).

-\textbf{Held-out systems.} For our zero-shot test metrics, we evaluate on a set of $9.3 \times 10^3$ held-out systems never seen during training.
-To generate these systems, we first hold out a random subset of 20 systems from the 135-system founding population.
-We ensure that none of these systems or their mutations appear in the random skew product systems used for training (as either the driver or response).
-We then mutate these systems via parameter sampling and include all random skew product systems for which either the driver or response was mutated from this held-out founding population.
+\textbf{Held-out systems.} For our zero-shot test metrics, we evaluate on an unseen set of $9.3 \times 10^3$ systems.
+We form the test set by holding out a random subset of 20 systems from the 129 founding system population and ensure that none of these systems or their descendants (systems where the parent is the driver or response) appear in the training set.
+We then evolve these systems into the test set and include all skew product systems descended from these held-out systems.